clulab/kbquery/README.md

    > sbt assembly
 ```

-To run the standalone JAR file using Java 1.8:
+To run the server from the standalone JAR file using Java 1.8:

 ```
+   > java -jar kbquery.jar                  # use server defaults (localhost:8888)
+   OR
-   > java -jar kbquery.jar
+   > java -jar kbquery.jar --port 8080      # specify an alternate server port
 ```

-To run from the command line with `sbt`:
+To run the server from the command line with `sbt`:

 ```
-   > sbt run                                # accepting defaults
+   > sbt run                                # use server defaults (localhost:8888)
    OR
    > sbt 'run --port 8080'                  # specify an alternate server port
 ```